 Decarbonisation and digitalisation transforming marine operations

 The transition towards decarbonised operations is of paramount importance to the maritime industry, and stricter regulations on ship emissions are expected to come into force worldwide.
 Over the coming years, industry players must work together to develop economically viable options that meet the International Maritime Organisation’s (IMO) emission targets.
-The IMO aims to reduce the average CO2 emissions per transport work by at least 40% by 2030 and the total annual greenhouse gas (GHG) emissions by at least 50% by 2050, compared to 2008 levels.
+The IMO aims to reduce the average carbon dioxide emissions of maritime transport operations and to achieve zero greenhouse gas emissions by or around 2050.
 Furthermore, the EU is set to include shipping in its emissions trading scheme, while green finance has gained traction with increased attention on green bonds and sustainability linked loans.

 Vessel owners must embrace changes in four areas for the transition towards decarbonisation to succeed:

 The adoption of alternative fuels is key to the achievement of GHG targets.
 Significant investments have been made in zero-carbon fuels, such as green ammonia and hydrogen.
 However, LNG remains the most well-developed alternative.
 The abatement of local pollutants is also a key focus area, where the global sulphur cap set by the IMO came into force at the beginning of 2020.
 This means that ships have either to use low-sulphur fuel or install scrubbers.